mattgallagher/CocoaWithLovePlaygrounds/README.md

 2. [CwlLayout: a Swift wrapper around Auto Layout](#cwllayout-a-declarative-wrapper-around-auto-layout)
 3. [A view construction syntax](#a-view-construction-syntax)

+These playgrounds are all tested in Xcode 9.2.

 ## Statements, messages, reducers

 This article originally appeared on the [Cocoa with Love](https://www.cocoawithlove.com) website: [Statements, messages and reducers](https://www.cocoawithlove.com/blog/statements-messages-reducers.html).

-The playground should work in Xcode 8.3.3 and Xcode 9.

 Note that the playground may take about 10 seconds to start while it compiles the associated "Sources" for the project.